primeroIMS/primero/doc/chef_deploy.md

 ####Creating and Signing New Certs
 Once you have a CA set up, you can make new keys and certs for individual CouchDB instances.
-Go to the root directory of your CA.
+Go to the root directory of your CA. (/etc/pki/CA)

+For the following, HOST_NAME is the host name of the remote server.

 To create a new key:
 ```